 In June 2000, Lakeshore Entertainment acquired the theatrical rights to Philip Roth’s The Human Stain novel, which was published just one month earlier.
-Lakeshore financed the picture for $30 million and received some capital from the German based Cinerenta, which tapped into a now defunct German tax shelter fund.
+The budget for The Human Stain was $30 million and Lakeshore financed the picture and received some capital from the German based Cinerenta, which tapped into a now defunct German tax shelter fund.
 Lakeshore mitigated their risk on the project by handling overseas sales to distributors.

 Before production began, Miramax signed on as US distributor and this prestige pic would be apart of the mini-major’s end of the year award hopeful slate in 2003.
 The Human Stain was first dated for a limited September 26 release, with additional markets planned over the course of a month — but Miramax pushed the film back until the quiet Halloween frame on October 31 with an 800 theater release scheduled.
 Miramax kept the Halloween date, but then decided to platform the release, first opening it in 160 theaters.

 Two months before The Human Stain was set to open, it premiered at the Venice Film Festival.
 Buzz was strong and Miramax expected solid commercial potential from the picture, but it landed mixed reviews.
 It was heavily criticized for the bizarre casting choice of Anthony Hopkins, which if you know the spoiler for that character, demolishes suspension of disbelief.
 Once the award heat evaporated, the film proved to be a hard sell.